Public.com is best place to invest in stocks, ETFs, options, bonds, T-bills, crypto, and maintain a high-yield cash account all in one place.

-Public.com offers SIPC and FDIC insurance and bank-grade encryption – the same level of protection as Fidelity, TD Ameritrade, Charles Schwab, and Vanguard.
+The platform offers FDIC insurance and bank-grade encryption – the same level of protection as Fidelity, Charles Schwab, and Vanguard.

-For experienced investors who want access to alternative assets (for their potentially higher returns and non-correlation to public markets), Public is easily my #1 recommendation.
+For experienced stock investors who want access to bonds, options, and crypto, and want to maintain a high yield on uninvested cash all in one place, Public is easily my #1 recommendation.

 Its mobile app experience and the ability to buy fractional shares of any asset on the platform makes it one of my favorite investment platforms for beginner investors.